nrashidk/uae-roots-app/replit.md

 - **Security Enhancements**:
   - HttpOnly cookie-based JWT authentication (replaces localStorage)
   - Comprehensive audit logging for sensitive operations
-  - PII encryption at rest (phone, email, identification numbers)
+  - PII encryption at rest using AES-256-GCM with IV and auth tag (upgraded from CryptoJS)
   - CORS restrictions for development/production environments
   - Multi-provider account linking with verified identities only (prevents account takeover)
+  - SQL search pattern escaping to prevent LIKE injection
+  - JWT expiry reduced to 7 days (from 30 days) for improved security
 - **New Features**:
   - Family member search functionality
   - Photo upload for family members